Skip to main content

 Students may be promoted to the next grade or graduate when two requirements, as listed below, are met at the same time:

-1. Minimum average score
+1. Minimum average result of all records

 2. Sufficient attendance.